🧩 Progression of skills in this pack:

 🛠 What will teachers and pupils need?

 Pupils will need to be able to access the Junior Infant Tools Chart website and the task PDFs below, which should be printed for pupils to record their data onto.
+Optional cups or containers with animal pictures (see activity 1).

 👨🏫 Teacher Input